Agenda

 Ian Bremmer, President and Founder, Eurasia Group and GZERO Media

 Global markets are being reshaped by rising tensions and uneven economic conditions.
 Instability is now part of the environment, not an exception.
 For business leaders, that means making decisions with less certainty and higher risk.
-Examines what’s changing and what it means for companies operating around the world today.
+Learn what’s changing and what it means for companies operating around the world today.

 9:55 a.m.